In my house, I have a rule: All rooms can have a resident spider, but only one per room.

-You may notice in the photo to the right, between the mouse figurine and the medication bottle, a little spider.
+You may notice a little spider in the photo between the mouse figurine and the medication bottle.
 With its previous moult exoskeleton hanging above.
 If you really look, you’ll see that there is greater clarity in a circle around the spider.
 This is Charlotte’s cave.

-I am sure she will build a new web configuration overnight.
+I’m sure she’ll build a new web configuration overnight.
 If it starts expanding again, I might have to relocate her, with care, to the outside or to my garage.
 I have guests coming on the weekend and I won’t be around to supervise — I don’t want to freak them out too much.
 A sticky note with her name on it is insufficient information to say “this spider is ok by me.”

 An update: Charlotte moved her web over to the left corner of the window, which is a great spot for her.

-which we have in Quebec and is perhaps all over the world, weaves a web between plants in meadows.
+We have this spider in Quebec.
+It’s perhaps all over the world.
+It weaves a web between plants in meadows.
 Because it is so energetically costly to weave a web, the spider creates a zig-zag pattern across with silk that is coated with proteins that show up in UV light (or else the zig-zag renders the view more obvious), so that birds don’t fly through in pursuit of insects.
 This idea is now being applied to glass, to reduce bird impacts.
 Read about it on the BBC website.